 Over the past decade, the collection has been the subject of various projects.

 The collection received Designation status in 1998, and a number of core activities were undertaken between 1999-2002 to improve awareness and access to the collection.
 Find out about the work undertaken in the Designation project page.

 A number of projects have recently taken place.
 Click the links below to find out more:

 Plymouth City Museum and Art Gallery was awarded £49,945 from the Arts Council England’s Designation Development Fund to carry out some much needed research and conservation work on the historic furniture.
 Find out more about the project or read our blog posts to find out about the work involved.

-Plymouth University Research Initiative
+University of Plymouth Research Initiative

 The Expert Eye

 As part of our Research Initiative partnership with University of Plymouth, we asked the experts at the University to choose one object from the Cottonian Collection and tell us the story behind it.

 Plymouth’s Greatest Gift

 This project was run during 2013-14 by a group of students from University of Plymouth, in collaboration with Plymouth City Museum and Art Gallery, to rediscover the Cottonian Collection.
 Find out about more about the project or read their blog to find out more about the research, events and new interpretation they were involved in.